Nilaos/nilaos.github.io/_posts/2024-10-20-teaching-cognitive.md

 #### Sign-Posting

-A very basic method for managing cognitive loading is simple: avoid surprises, and tell students what you want them to learn.
+A very basic method for managing cognitive loading is simple: **avoid surprises**, and tell students **what** you want them to learn, and **why**.
 While this sounds immediately simple, it's a very powerful method because it prepares students to engage with the concept, and done well also tells them what you're looking for them to take away from the lesson.

-Ways to do this include spending a few minutes at the start of the lesson.
+Ways to do this include spending a few minutes at the start of the lesson discussing what you're planning on covering in the lesson, and how those link to course outcomes, syllabus points, or upcoming assessments.
+It sounds simple, and it is, so just take care to avoid extrinsic loads such as long, rambling explanations.
+Short and punchy introductions are the best!

+The trick to doing sign-posting effectively is to also link back to it throughout the lesson.
+As you move into new activities, spend thirty seconds explaining how the activity also links back to your stated learning aims for the lesson.
+While this has benefits for reducing intrinsic loading, it's also been shown to improve engagement - a win-win!

 #### Scaffolding